College Endowed, Departmental, and External Scholarships

 Grad School Fellowships

-IRTL supports doctoral students in the College of Education, through education, for those seeking grants and external fellowships.
-IRTL staff are available to discuss funding opportunities; assist in conceptualizing, writing, and revising a grant proposal; or assist in preparing a competitive budget request.
-IRTL sends monthly newsletters and hosts workshops on a variety of topics.
-Visit the IRTL Doctoral Student Support page for more information and to sign up for IRTL funding alerts: http://education.msu.edu/irtl/grad/
+ORA supports graduate students in the College of Education, through education, for those seeking grants and external fellowships.
+ORA staff are available to discuss funding opportunities; assist in conceptualizing, writing, and revising a grant proposal; or assist in preparing a competitive budget request.
+ORA sends monthly newsletters and hosts workshops on a variety of topics.
+Visit the ORA Graduate Student Support page for more information and to sign up for ORA funding alerts: https://education.msu.edu/research/administration/grad/